-Whether you’re getting a new air conditioner or wanting to maximize your current one, having it level is important.
+Whether you’re getting a new air conditioner or wanting to maximize your current one, getting it level is key.

 Your air conditioner’s compressor is an important part.
-As its name implies, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your home.
-Once the compressor releases heat under pressure, the refrigerant becomes liquid again.
+As its name implies, it compresses liquid refrigerant that has turned into gas as it takes on heat from your home.
+Once the compressor exhausts heat under pressure, the refrigerant becomes liquid again.

-The compressor relies on oil to work properly.
-If your air conditioner isn’t level, its oil could be distributed unevenly.
+The compressor needs oil to run properly.
+If your air conditioner isn’t level, its oil could be distributed unequally.

-This can cause:
+This can create:

 - Compressor damage due to grinding parts.

-- Higher utility bills due to less efficient cooling.
+- More expensive electricity bills due to less efficient cooling.

 The compressor is one of the most expensive components to replace on your air conditioner.
-If it breaks, you’re better off doing air conditioning installation because of this part’s cost.
+If it stops working, you’re better off doing air conditioning installation due to this part’s cost.

 Water is a natural byproduct of the cooling process.
-Your air conditioner gets rid of moisture from the air as it cools your house.
+Your air conditioner removes moisture from the air as it cools your house.
 This moisture flows into a pan and then out via a line.

-If your air conditioner isn’t level, water might end up accumulating in the pan instead of draining away.
+If your air conditioner isn’t level, water might end up pooling in the pan instead of draining away.
 This can cause:

 - Water pooling around the air conditioner.